GRADE AVERAGE SCHOLARSHIP AWARDS

 Students:

-When a pupil has been identified as having cause for concern, has received a diagnosis of a mental health issue, or is receiving support either through the Springdales Doctor or another organisation, it is recommended that an Individual Care Plan should be drawn up.
-The development of the plan should involve the pupil, parents, and relevant professionals.
+When a student is flagged for concern, diagnosed with a mental health condition, or is receiving assistance from either the Springdales School doctor, Guidance Counsellor or another organization, it is advisable to create an Individual Care Plan.
+The formulation of this plan should include the student, parents, and pertinent professionals.

 Suggested elements of this plan include: